DUNGEON MASTER'S NOTES

-Every sizeable group of people has a political system of some sort.
-Chaotic gatherings don't tend to last long.
+Every sizeable group of people develops a political system of some sort, whether they try to avoid it or not.
+Utterly chaotic gatherings don't tend to last long without some unifying factor, and even then, without organization even a determined group can fall apart.
 Social systems provide order for labor, wealth and laws.
 All cities have their own arrangements, some of which can be seen on Earth today.

 Wizards rule in a magocracy, and usually the most powerful wizard is at the very top of the food chain.
-Spellcasters of arcane magic are at the head of all power and are given the lion's share of the rights.
-Everyone who can't use magic are automatically second class citizens and other kinds of spellcasters aren't always welcomed (namely divine magic users and sorcerers).
+Arcane spellcasters are at the head of all power and are given the lion's share of the rights and privileges.
+All citizens who can't use magic are automatically second class and other kinds of spellcasters aren't always welcomed (namely divine magic users and sorcerers).

 Theocracies are run by religious authorities, namely clerics or druids.
 There is usually a single leader at the top but their children are not always assured the right to rule, as in monarchies.
 The rulership can pass to the next cleric with a strong link to their deity, depending on the way the theocracy is run.
 With the magics that clerics can attain, theocracies can have powerful rulers, indeed.